Buying a Rental or Income Property in BC – What You Need to Know

 Q. I have purchased a home in Saanich, BC that is tenanted can I make changes to the rental agreement?

-A. The terms of a tenancy agreement in Saanich and all BC can only be changed if both you and the tent agree in writing.
+A. The terms of a tenancy agreement in Saanich and all BC can only be changed if both you and the tenant agree in writing.
 The exceptions to this are rent increases in accordance with BC tenancy law, withdrawal of non-essential services, or changes permitted by an arbitrator’s order.
 In all of these instances, it is important to get it in writing and follow the rules for notice of any changes to a lease or rental agreement.

 Have other questions about purchasing a home with a mortgage helper in British Columbia.
 We’re here to help.
 Contact us at [email protected]

 Contact Us